Andreas-Stefopoulos/NLP/README.md

 # NLP (Natural Language Process)

-Libraries used for exercises.ipynb :
+Libraries used for exercises.ipynb and exersice3.ipynb :
 * nltk
 * pandas
 * collections